ms/buildtogether.tech/collaborate/index.md

     and going through it, thinking aloud as they notice things worth commenting on so that you have an idea of how much detail they expected.

+Authors should clean up code before review.
+:   If the person creating the PR goes through and adds some more comments,
+    cleans up some variable names, and does a bit of refactoring (<span x="design"></span>), they won't just make reviewing easier: the odds are very good that they will find and fix a few problems on their own.

 Review at most 200 lines of a code at a time.
 :   The SmartBear guide recommends reviewing at most 400 lines at a time, which
-    should take 60-90 minutes.
+    should take 60--90 minutes.
 You will probably get there eventually, but in our experience it's better to start with something smaller and work up to that.
 A corollary of this rule is that no PR should be more than 200 lines long.
 If one is, the odds are that reviewers won't be able to hold it all in their head at once (<span x="thinking"></span>) and so will miss things.

-Authors should clean up code before review.
-:   If the person creating the PR goes through and adds some more comments,
-    cleans up some variable names, and does a bit of refactoring (<span x="design"></span>), they won't just make reviewing easier: the odds are very good that they will find and fix a few problems on their own.

 Use checklists.
 :   <cite>Gawande2011</cite> popularized the idea that using checklists improves
     results even for experts.
 If you are new to code reviews, ask the instructor for a list of the dozen most common problems to check for.
-    (Anything more than that is likely to be overhwelming.)
+    (Anything more than that is likely to be overwhelming.)
 If you and your teammates have been working together for a while, look at your own code reviews and make a list of the things that keep coming up.
 Having the list will make you more aware of the issues while you're coding, which in turn will make you less likely to keep making the same mistakes.

+Look for algorithmic problems first.
+:   Code review isn't just (or even primarily) about style: its real purpose is
+    to find bugs before they can affect anyone.
+The first pass over any change should therefore look for algorithmic problems.
+Are the calculations right?
+    Are any rare cases going to be missed?
+Are errors being caught and handled?
+    Using a consistent style helps reviewers focus on these issues.

+Offer alternatives.
+:   Telling authors that something is wrong is helpful; telling them what they
+    might do instead is more so.

+Don't feign surprise or pass judgment.
+:   "Gosh, didn't you know [some obscure fact]?" isn't helpful; neither is,
+    "Geez, why don't you [some clever trick] here?"

+Don't overwhelm people with details.
+:   If someone has used the letter `x` as a variable name in several places, and
+    they shouldn't have, comment on the first two or three and simply put a check beside the others---the reader won't need the comment repeated.

+Don't try to sneak in feature requests.
+:   Nobody enjoys fixing bugs and style violations.
+Asking them to add entirely
+    new functionality while they're at it is rude.

 Follow up.
 :   The author of the code doesn't have to accept every suggestion, but should